ghowland/sysync/README.md

 Configuration Handlers can be added easily to the code, and a downloadable plug-in system will be developed in the future to support more architectures and package managers.

 #### files

+The Handler Key for "files" is the "path" key.
+This key must exist, and all changes associated with this key will overwrite the defaults as each Package Configuration Handler Section Item is processed.

 Default values: